Understanding QEST4 Testing

 These examples bear similarities to Qest4 testing, but Qest4 testing goes one step further.
 The challenges or questions are presented a micropower radio signal output, rather than in words.

 What really distinguishes the Qest4 from manual methods and from many of the other devices on the market is the skill and experience that has been brought to bear over 30 years in collecting and refining the digital encoding methods and in improving the technology for recording responses.
 The latest Qest4 system is able to run a very large number of tests in a few minutes and thereby build a broad picture of energetic functioning and responses in the client’s body.

-What exactly is meant by “energetic” in the context of health testing?
+What exactly is meant by “energetic” in the context of bio-energetic testing?

 Is that the same as “bioresonance”?

 ‘Bioresonance’ is a term that should be used and interpreted cautiously, as it can be misleading.
 Resonance and frequency have simple and clear meanings in physics.
 In body-mind healthcare, where we are seeking to investigate the responses of living systems in a consultation environment, the response is not to a single ‘frequency’ but to a signal that is representative of, rather like language is representative of, physical items or concepts.

 The response is individual and relevant at a point in time.
 We have not measured some physical property of the atoms or cells or microbes, but the response of the body-mind system to the signal.
 So a misleading use of the idea of ‘bioresonance’ would be to say something like: “this bacteria has a certain resonant frequency and we’ve picked that up in the body, so now we will treat you with that frequency to kill the bacteria”.